Persper/drepo-gitlab/doc/development/new_fe_guide/development/components.md

 ## Illustrations

 Illustrations are also stored in the `gitlab-svgs` project.
-For consistent sizing and padding it can be wrapped in an element with the `svg-content` class.
+For consistent sizing and padding they can be wrapped by an element with the `svg-content` class.

 ### In HAML